 To enable the flyout widget on your store:

-2. Scroll down and click on the switch next to 'Flyout Widget.'
+2. Scroll down and enable the 'Flyout Widget.'

 How can a visitor become a subscriber if they block notifications?